 I think I apologized to Chad.
 If I didn’t, I should’ve.
 I did apologize to Andrew, who made me promise to not interfere with his games ever again.
 And I haven’t.

 My point here is that spending as much time as we do at the ball field, we’re going to occasionally say and do things that aren’t terribly wise.
 We’re going to read situations incorrectly and maybe assume things that aren’t true.
 Admitting these mistakes and not repeating them is key.
-Seeing, or at least attempting to see the team, the game and your child from the coach's point of… Click To TweetSometimes I think team sports offers as many learning opportunities for the parents as it does… Click To Tweet
+Seeing, or at least attempting to see the team, the game and your child from the coach's point of view is vital.
+Click To TweetSometimes I think team sports offers as many learning opportunities for the parents as it does for the players.
+Click To Tweet

 Coaches, have you ever had a parent come to you, admit they were out of line and apologize for something they’ve said or done?
 I hope so.